Skip to main content

 What is AQuA?

-AQuA is a tool developed by SIL International that seeks to develop capacity and increase the pace of translation quality assurance.
-It harnesses the latest artificial intelligence (AI) techniques, assisting human reviewers in objectively assessing multiple facets of translation quality by enhancing and complementing preexisting translation work.
-AQuA is able to produce an increasingly detailed suite of quality-related diagnostics, with several augmented quality assessment methods in the areas of accuracy, clarity, and naturalness.
+AQuA is a copilot tool developed by SIL International that seeks to develop capacity and increase the thoroughness of translation quality assurance.
+It harnesses artificial intelligence (AI) techniques, assisting translation teams in objectively assessing multiple facets of translation quality by enhancing and complementing preexisting translation work.
+AQuA is able to produce an increasingly detailed suite of quality-related diagnostics, with several augmented quality assessment methods in the areas of accuracy, naturalness, and clarity.

 To this end, AQuA is creating: